BitcoinQnA/Bitcoiner.Guide/fork.md

 # How to Fork an Open Source Project

-Diving into open-source software might feel like jumping into the deep end if you're new to it.
+Diving into Open Source software might feel like jumping into the deep end if you're new to it.
 But don't worry, we've got you covered!
-With this guide, we will break down the each aspect of the process.
+With this guide, we will break down each aspect of the process.
 Using Bitcoiner.Guide as our playground, we will walk you through the process of writing an article and pitching changes to be added into the main project.

 ## Step 1: Setting Up a GitHub Account and Installing Necessary Tools